Continuing Education Activity

 - TPP acts as a cofactor at several steps during glycolysis and oxidative decarboxylation of carbohydrates.

-The presence of TPP is required by erythrocyte transketolase enzyme during pentose phosphate pathway of nucleotide synthesis and provides reduced nicotinamide adenine dinucleotide phosphate for several synthetic pathways.
+The presence of TPP is required by the erythrocyte transketolase enzyme during the pentose phosphate pathway of nucleotide synthesis and provides reduced nicotinamide adenine dinucleotide phosphate for several synthetic pathways.

 Thiamin can be administered by enteral, intravenous (IV), or intramuscular (IM) routes.
-IM is the least preferable route.
 The oral route is indicated in patients who do not have IV access.
 At present, the thiamin hydrochloride form has been used for the prevention and treatment of Wernicke encephalopathy (WE).
 However, there is a lack of evidence to suggest the route, dose, and duration of treatment for Wernicke encephalopathy.
-For patients at risk of deficiency or with confirmed deficiency, parenteral thiamin of 100 mg and 200 mg 3 times a day has been used respectively in clinical practice.
+For patients at risk of deficiency or with confirmed deficiency, parenteral thiamin of 100 mg and 200 mg 3 times a day has been used, respectively, in clinical practice.
 It should be given before food, and a nutritionally appropriate diet should be initiated after recommended thiamin supplementation.
 Once clinical symptoms improve, supplementation can switch to the oral route with a dose range of 50 to 100 mg per day.
-Individuals with thiamin deficiency also require other nutrient supplementation such as magnesium, vitamin B2 (riboflavin), B3 (nicotinamide), B6 (pyridoxine), B12, vitamin C, potassium, and phosphate.
+Individuals with thiamin deficiency also require other nutrient supplementation, such as magnesium, vitamin B2 (riboflavin), B3 (nicotinamide), B6 (pyridoxine), B12, vitamin C, potassium, and phosphate.